axonops/axonops-workbench-cqlsh/README.md

 # AxonOps Workbench cqlsh project
 The associated project AxonOps™ Developer Workbench for Apache Cassandra® (https://github.com/axonops/axonops-workbench) uses to build CQLSH for internal use within the application

-Here's a credit section you can add to your README:

 ## Acknowledgements

 This project is a fork of the `cqlsh` utility, originally developed as part of the Apache Cassandra™ project.
 We extend our sincere gratitude to the Apache Cassandra community for their outstanding work.